 The list was conducted by the QS World University Rankings by Subject.
-This Top 5 Veterinary Colleges in the US, list highlights the best Veterinary Colleges in the US ranked by the research impact of the institutions, employer reputation, and academic reputation.
+This Top 5 Veterinary Colleges in the US, list highlights the best Veterinary Colleges ranked by the research impact of the institutions, employer reputation, and academic reputation.

 This list serves as a guide for future students of veterinary medicine, showing them the top-notch facilities and options where they can mold their future careers at some of the best veterinary schools in the US.
 Also, check our Top 10 Vet Med Schools in Europe and Australia articles.

 The College of Veterinary Medicine at the University of California – Davis is rated the best Veterinary School, not only in the United States but on the globe as well.
 The college is of public type and it was founded in 1948.

 UC Davis – CVM offers a couple of degrees, such as DVM (Doctor of Veterinary Medicine), M.S.
 (Master of Science), Ph.D.
 (Doctoral degree, Doctor of Philosophy), M.P.V.M.
 (Master of Preventive Veterinary Medicine), along with a joint DVM/Ph.D. degree.

-Students from the State of California are required to pay an annual tuition of approximately 35.000 $, and for students originating out-of-state, the costs are around 47.000 $.
+Students from the State of California are required to pay annual tuition of approximately 35.000 $, and for students originating out-of-state, the costs are around 47.000 $.
 For both domestic and non-domestic students the fees for books, supplies, room, and board come up to 20.000 $ per year.

-Each year around 750 new students applies, of which only 19 % get enrolled and become students at the veterinary college.
+Each year around 750 new students apply, of which only 19 % get enrolled and become students at the veterinary college.

 Prerequisite course for enrollment is General and Organic Chemistry, General Biology, Biochemistry, Physics, Social Sciences, and Humanities.

 The performance rate of the post-graduates at the UC Davis – College of Veterinary Medicine is astonishing 96 %, which is a clear fact of the quality of schooling here.

 Next on our list of vet schools in the US, is Cornell University is an institution of a private type, founded in 1871 in Ithaca (NY).
-By the criteria, it’s stated as the second best veterinary college in the United States.
+By the criteria, it’s ranked as the second-best veterinary college in the United States.